-Press the [PLAY/STOP] key to start playback of the song.
+3Press the [PLAY/STOP] key to start playback of the song.

-4Press the [PLAY/STOP] key again to stop playback.
+4 Press the [PLAY/STOP] key again to stop playback.

-Imp At the end of the song, playback is automatically looped back to the beginning.

-- You can change the playback tempo using the Knob [C].
-To use the song's original tempo, select a tempo value of "\\\." - Details about Sequence Play Mode (and demo playback from Memory Card), are given on Page 125.
+- At the end of the song, playback is automatically looped back to the beginning. - You can change the playback tempo using the [TEMPO] knob or Knob [C].
+To use the song's original tempo, select a tempo value of "." - Details about Sequence Play Mode (and demo playback from Memory Card), are given on Page 132.